CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dkim.md

 Property "algorithm" holds the encryption algorithm used (sha1 or sha256), and the properties "public" and "private" hold the public and private keys.
+For the default keys you only get the public key.

 ## Obtaining a specific DKIM key